Runnymede: Ceremonial tree plantings

 In 1987 two further oak trees were planted near the Memorial.
 One, planted by Queen Elizabeth II, marked National Tree Week.
-Another, planted by John O. Marsh, Secretary of the Army of the US, has a plaque which reads:
+Another, planted by John O. Marsh Jr., United States Secretary of the Army, has a plaque which reads:

 The Jurors

 The Jurors artwork was commissioned by Surrey County Council and the National Trust to mark the 800th anniversary of the sealing of Magna Carta.
 The sculptor Hew Locke created 12 bronze chairs each of which is decorated with symbols of past and present struggles for freedom, equality and the rule of law.
-The artist / sculptor invites participants to sit, reflect upon and discuss the themes represented.
+The artist invites participants to sit, reflect upon and discuss the themes represented.
 In the image the back of the chair nearest the viewer is a representation of Nelson Mandela's prison cell on Robben Island, South Africa.
 The portrait seen of the further chair is of Lillie Lenton wearing insignia related to the imprisonment and activism of suffragettes.

 The installation was inaugurated at Runnymede by Prince William during the Magna Carta 800th Anniversary celebrations.

 Writ in Water

-Based on Clause 39 of Magna Carta, and inspired perhaps by the inscription on John Keats' grave monument, artist Mark Wallinger designed "Writ in Water" to celebrate the legacy of Magna Carta.
+Based on Clause 39 of Magna Carta, and inspired perhaps by the inscription on John Keats' grave monument, artist Mark Wallinger designed Writ in Water to celebrate the legacy of Magna Carta.
 It combines sky, light and water creating a space for reflection both physically and contemplatively.
 Architects Studio Octopi installed the art work on Coopers Hill Slopes (accessible from Longmede) and it was unveiled on the 803rd anniversary of the sealing of the Great Charter.